zhengy09/sdsc/README.md

 # sdsc
-Sequential design of structured controllers
+This repository constains a set of function that implements the sequential design of structured controllers, described in our paper:
+* Scalable Design of Structured Controllers using Chordal Decomposition